homekube/homekube/docs/microk8s-addons.md

                                      |-> service2
                                      |-> service3
 ```
-The same data flow without Ingress requires 3 LoadBalancer instances (which 3 times as costly in some cloud environments).
+The same data flow without Ingress requires 3 LoadBalancer instances (which is 3 times as costly in some cloud environments).
 ```

            Cloud / MetalLb